testing-library/testing-library-docs/docs/angular-testing-library/intro.md

 You can also import these event via `@testing-library/angular`, but the Angular's change detection will not be triggered automatically.

-The same counts for all the queries provided by `dom-testing-library`, these are also re-exported and can be imported via `@testing-library/angular`.
+The same counts for all the queries provided by the DOM Testing Library (`@testing-library/dom`), these are also re-exported and can be imported via `@testing-library/angular`.

 ```typescript
 import { getByText, click } from '@testing-library/angular'